metablaster/WindowsFirewallRuleset/docs/README.md

 ## Support, updates and documentation

-For support, issue reports, suggestions or customization of this repository and methods to periodically update this firewall please refer to [SUPPORT.md](SUPPORT.md)
+For support, issue reports, suggestions or customization of this repository and methods to periodically update this firewall please refer to [SUPPORT.md][to support]

 [Table of Contents](#table-of-contents)